aio-libs/aiohttp-debugtoolbar/README.rst

     :target: https://travis-ci.org/aio-libs/aiohttp_debugtoolbar
     :alt: |Build status|

-**aiohttp_debugtoolbar** provides a debug toolbar your aiohttp_ web application.
+**aiohttp_debugtoolbar** provides a debug toolbar for your aiohttp_ web application.
 Library is dirty port of pyramid_debugtoolbar_ and still in early development stages.
-Basic functionality has been ported:
+Basic functionality has been
+ported:

 * basic panels
 * intercept redirects